Mon - Fri 8:00 - 18:00 / Sunday 8:00 - 14:00

 What to do After Death

-The mourning period commences from the day the body is buried.
-Muslims observe a three- day mourning period where loved ones and relatives may visit the immediate family of the deceased to pay their respect In this time. the bereaved are able to mourn. after which they focus on returning to a functional state.
+Muslims observe a three-day mourning period where loved ones and relatives may visit the immediate family of the deceased to pay their respect In this time.

 Preparation of Death

 The Prophet (PBUH) encouraged Muslims to visit the grave to reduce our worldly love and to remind us of the hereafter.
-The grave can be visited at any time. and it is not necessary to visit the day after the burial.
+The grave can be visited at any time, and it is not necessary to visit the day after the burial.
 However, there is special reward for visiting every week on Friday.
-When visiting the grave.

 Help and Advice in Funeral Process